 In July 2019, the Company's stockholders approved the 2019 Omnibus Equity Incentive Plan (the "2019 Plan") which was adopted by the Board of Directors (the "Board") with an effective date of June 14, 2019.
 The 2019 Plan allows for the grant of equity awards to employees, consultants and non-employee directors.
 An initial maximum of 1,500,000 shares of the Company's common stock were available for grant under the 2019 Plan.
-The 2019 Plan includes an evergreen provision that allows for the annual addition of up to 4% of the Company's fully-diluted outstanding stock, with a maximum allowable increase of 4,900,000 shares over the term of the 2019 Plan.
+The 2019 Plan included an evergreen provision that allowed for the annual addition of up to 4% of the Company's fully-diluted outstanding stock, with a maximum allowable increase of 4,900,000 shares over the term of the 2019 Plan.
 In accordance with this provision, the shares available for grant were increased in 2020 through 2023 by a total of 4,408,871 shares.
+At the Company's Annual Stockholders meeting on June 28, 2023, stockholders voted to increase the allowable shares under the 2019 plan by 4,440,000 shares as well as to eliminate the evergreen provision.
 The 2019 Plan is currently administered by the Board, or, at the discretion of the Board, by a committee of the Board, which determines the exercise prices, vesting schedules and other restrictions of awards under the 2019 Plan at its discretion.
 Options to purchase stock may not have an exercise price that is less than the fair market value of underlying shares on the date of grant, and may not have a term greater than ten years.
 Incentive stock options granted to employees typically vest over four years.
 Non-statutory options granted to employees, officers, members of the Board, advisors, and consultants of the Company typically vest over three or four years.